fedora-infra/label-when-in-branch/README.md

 may be hurting their feelings by thinking that.
 If you want to label bots' issues and PRs, add the `exclude_bots: false` option to the `with:` block.

+## Development

+This action is written in TypeScript.
+The TypeScript code is compiled into Javascript on commit using the `npm run on-commit` command, because Github only understands Javascript.
+You can use [pre-commit](https://pre-commit.com/) to do this build for you on commit, just install it and run `pre-commit install` in the repo.

 ## License

 This code is copyright Aurélien Bompard <`aurelien@bompard.org`> and is licensed